Solid Serenade: Availability

-The short was included on several DVDs: Tom and Jerry's Greatest Chases, Vol. 1; Tom and Jerry Spotlight Collection Vol. 1, Disc One; and Tom and Jerry Golden Collection Volume One, Disc Two.
+The short was included on several DVDs and one Blu-ray: Tom and Jerry's Greatest Chases, Vol. 1; Tom and Jerry Spotlight Collection Vol. 1, Disc One; Tom and Jerry Golden Collection Volume One, Disc Two; and Tom and Jerry: The Golden Era Anthology.

 Reception

 Animation historian Michael Barrier wrote that Tom's appearance stabilized by the time of Solid Serenade, giving him a more streamlined and less inconsistent look.
 Jerry, whose appearance was already economical, only became cuter, according to Barrier.
 Describing music director Scott Bradley's work, academic Daniel Ira Goldmark called Solid Serenade "an excellent overview of Bradley's techniques", as it uses both popular songs and an original score.